Geosciences and Meteorology

 Annual event where SUNY Oswego student clubs and organizations host informational tables.
 Free for SUNY Oswego students.
 315-312-5420.

-Location: Arena and Convocation Hall, Campus Center
+Location: Arena and Convocation Hall, Marano Campus Center

-Location: Oswego and vicinity
+Location: SUNY Oswego

 Oswego's meteorology program studies the atmosphere, weather patterns and climate.
 One of only a handful of such programs in the Northeast with a national reputation, this major requires specialized study in topics such as atmospheric structure, dynamics, and physics, synoptic, meso, and micro meteorology, climatology, instrumentation, and air pollution.